JavateamB/test/README.md

-# Inventory Management System
+# Library Checkout System

 ## Project Overview
-The **Inventory Management System** is a Java-based console application designed to help users efficiently manage inventory records.
-This system allows users to add new items, update existing inventory quantities and prices, remove items when they are no longer needed, and view the current list of available inventory.
+The **Library Checkout System** is a Java-based console application designed to help users efficiently manage library inventory records.
+This system allows users to checkout different books, search for different books in the library, add books to a list, and view the current list of unavailable inventory.
 The program is structured to be simple yet scalable, making it a great starting point for a larger program.
 Since this project is a console-based application, all interactions occur through a text-based menu system, and data is stored in memory during runtime.
 Future improvements may include file-based storage for persistence, category organization, and user authentication to enhance usability.

 ## Features
-- Add new items with name, quantity, and price
+- Checkout books that are available
-- Update existing items
+- Search for specific books
-- Remove items from inventory
+- Add books to a list
-- View current inventory list
+- View the list of checked out books
 - Console-based interface (no GUI or database)